Tom Abernethy

 Thomas Craig Abernethy (born May 6, 1954) is an American former professional basketball player.
 He played college basketball for the Indiana Hoosiers and won a national championship in 1976.
 Abernethy was selected by the Los Angeles Lakers in the 1976 NBA draft and played five seasons in the National Basketball Association (NBA) for the Lakers, Golden State Warriors and Indiana Pacers.
 He finished his career after playing in Italy for two seasons with Basket Brescia Leonessa.

-Abernethy established the Indiana Basketball Academy which provides basketball skills training to children in Indiana.
+In 1996 Abernethy founded the Indiana Basketball Academy where thousands of young men learn basketball skills, and the importance of character development.

 High school career

 Abernethy attended St. Joseph's High School in his hometown of South Bend, Indiana.
 He averaged 25.9 points per game as a senior and set the South Bend city scoring record with his 648 points.
 Abernethy led his team to 22 wins and a victory in the South Bend sectional championship.

 The Indiana Hoosiers began recruiting Abernethy during his high school career.
 Head coach Bob Knight visited the Abernethy family at their house where he was grilled by Abernethy's mother about the recruitment of another player.
 Abernethy had wanted to attend Indiana University Bloomington even if he had not played basketball and ultimately committed to play for Knight with the Hoosiers.